 Make-Up Exam Policy Students who know in advance that they will be unable to take an examination must contact the instructor to request an alternate time to take the exam.
-Depending on the justification, a make-up exam may be given; I do not give early exams.
-If a late exam is not possible, then that exam must be taken as your dropped exam.
+Depending on the justification, a make-up exam may be given.
 In the case of an emergency during the window of the scheduled class exam, the student must contact the instructor as soon as possible to make exam arrangements.